30: Frontier Psychiatrist - The Avalanches

 9:27

-Sorry, on Wikipedia they were called turntablism.
+Sorry, on Wikipedia they were called turntablism?

 9:36

-Turntablism, I've never heard that before.
+Turntablism, I've never heard that one.

 9:39

-Yeah, that's a new word.
+Yeah, that was a new word.

 9:41